 Don't lie in bed awake

 If you can't fall asleep, don't just lie in bed.
-Do something else, like read, watch TV or enjoy music, until you feel tired.
+Do something else, like reading or listening to music, until you feel tired.
 The anxiety of being unable to fall asleep can actually contribute to insomnia.